NORTHEASTERN HOLDS OFF PRINCETON, 2-1

-Junior defenseman Stephanie Gavronsky picked up the game-winning goal for the Huskies
+Junior defenseman Stephanie Gavronsky scores game-winner for Huskies

 BOSTON - Paced by goals from Rachel Llanes and Stephanie Gavronsky, the Huskies defeated Princeton, 2-1, in their home opener at Matthews Arena.